tomasstolker/diskmap/README.rst

 .. image:: http://img.shields.io/badge/arXiv-1609.09505-orange.svg?style=flat
     :target: https://arxiv.org/abs/1609.09505

 Python tool for scattered light mapping of protoplanetary disks.
-The disk surface is parameterized with a power law profile which is then used to calculate the projected radius and scattering angle at each pixel.
+The disk surface is parameterized with a power law profile or read from an input file.
+The projected radius and scattering angle is then calculated at each pixel.
 From this, a deprojected image, a stellar irradiation corrected image, and a scattering phase function can be extracted.

 Installation
 ------------